meaniebeanie22/meaniebeanie22.github.io/chapters/the-old-sea-dog-at-the-admiral-benbow.md

 We end up finding out this is true, as he tells Jim that he sailed as Captain Flint's first mate (Flint being the one who's treasure we end up trying to take - flint was dead well before the story, hence why the Captain has his map).
 # :x blackdog
 Foreshadowing the arrival of Black Dog.
+# :x capstanbars
+capstan bar. noun. a lever, often wooden, for turning a capstan.